-Title IX and College-Defined Sexual Misconduct Policy
+Appendix A: Title IX and College-Defined Sexual Misconduct Policy

-Note: These policies and procedures are implemented on an interim basis for the 2020-21 academic year.
+Note: These policies and procedures are implemented on an interim basis.
 Swarthmore College reserves the right to modify these policies and procedures in accordance with business necessity and applicable legal and regulatory guidance and requirements.
-The most up-to-date version of these policies is available online at https://www.swarthmore.edu/title-ix.
+The most up-to-date version of these policies is available online at swarthmore.edu/title-ix